hm-lang/core/proposals/README.md

     Z: 4
     T: 8
 )
+# it is a compile error if a mask has a power of two that is not the next one higher,
+# since that makes the number of values and how to lay them out harder to reason about

 # has all the same static methods as enum, though perhaps they are a bit surprising:
 nonMutuallyExclusiveType__count() == 16